JorgeLVillacorta/JorgeLVillacorta/README.md

 - 👋 Hi, I’m @JorgeLVillacorta
 - 👀 I’m interested in ...
-Game Development, Web Applications
+Web Applications
 - 🌱 I’m currently learning ...
 Databases
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... jorgevillacorta05@gmail.com